FRATERTALKS EDITIONS 2022

 FRATERTALK #22: "THE ROLE OF THE LABOR INSPECTION AND THE PROSECUTOR'S MINISTRY BEHIND THE WORK ACCIDENT", WITH NIEVES GONZÁLEZ AND ÓSCAR BARRIOS

-How far does the criminal liability of the entrepreneur or the prevention technician go in the event of a work accident ?
+To what extent does the criminal liability of the entrepreneur or the prevention technician reach in the event of a accident? of work ?
 Is it necessary to have everything documented and justified to avoid sanctions?
 What are the most common reasons for sanctions for the Labor Inspection?

 We answered these and other questions in the last edition of Fratertalks with two exceptional guests:

-- Nieves González García , head of the Safety Unit and Occupational Health at the Provincial Inspection of Labor and Social Security of Madrid.
+• Nieves González García, head of the Security Unit and Occupational Health at the Provincial Labor and Social Security Inspection of Madrid.

 FRATERTALK #23: "THE PRL AND THE TITANIC 110 YEARS AFTER THE SINKING", WITH ANTONIO JOSÉ MILLÁN.